arunpersaud/TagOrganizer/README.md

     uv run TagOrganizer --config ~/some_dir/config.ini --profile=docs --import-from-f-spot=~/dir/to/fspot/photos.db

-This will copy the photos, tags and links between photo and tags.
+This will add the photos, tags and links between photo and tags.
 It will keep the tag hierarchy intact.

 ## Planned features